bigbadcyborg/Robotics-assignment-5/README.md

 * **LLM Insights and Logical Test:**
 * **Model Comparison:** In your narration, briefly explain the conceptual difference between chat and instruct LLM models.
 Then, show a quick example of how their responses differ to the same input, proving you have tested both.
-* **System Prompt Comparison:** In your narration, briefly explain effects of having a system prompt and not having a system prompt.
+* **System Prompt Comparison:** In your narration, briefly explain the effects of having a system prompt and not having a system prompt.
-* **Logical Puzzle:** Discuss the result of using a text-only demo script to send the specific "thirsty" bottle problem to your LLaMa action server using appropriate prompt engineering to formulate the problem in natural language.
-Choose an appropriate model for this task.
-You may assume or define all other necessary parameters about the environment and robot for prompt engineering to ask LLM to solve this puzzle.
-* **Thirsty bottle problem:** The user is thirsty.
-On a table in front of you are four objects: a hat, a computer mouse, a toaster, and a water bottle full of water.
-How can Turtlebot3 with a manipulator arm help the user?
-* **Prompt Engineering:** After the puzzle, verbally explain the specific LLaMa model you used and the prompt engineering techniques you applied to ensure the model solved the puzzle correctly and returned answers that can be parsed easily into concrete action sequences that can be taken by the robot.
+* **Task Execution:** Discuss the result of various tests you did with prompts in Part 3 of the assignment.

 #### Part B: Code Walkthrough

 The goal of this part is to explain the ROS2 architecture we provided.
 With your source code visible, guide us through the key components of the scripts.

-* **Remote PC Nodes:**
+**Remote PC Server:**
 * Explain the Whisper publisher server that captures audio and publishes the transcribed text.
 Mention the model you chose for this task with brief reasoning behind your decision.
 * Explain the LLaMa publisher server, showing how it receives a prompt, processes it, and returns the generated text as a result.
-Mention the model you chose for this task with brief reasoning behind your decision.
+Mention the model you chose for this task with brief reasoning behind your decision, and model and inference parameters that support it.
+For a description of the parameters, please consult the appendix.
 * Explain the Espeak publisher server, showing how it receives text as a request and uses the TTS engine to produce audio.

+**Remote PC Client:**
+* Explain the client architecture on how it interfaces with the publisher servers mentioned above.
+* Explain how you integrated the three to have a conversation with LLM with

 #### Part C: Live System Demonstration

-In this part, you will run our full system to demonstrate each AI model and the ROS2 communication between them.
+In this part, you will run our full system to demonstrate each AI model and the ROS2 communication between them and modify the client to demonstrate you understand how to use the provided ROS2 server for Natural Language Pipeline.

-* **Whisper (Speech-to-Text):**
+**Whisper (Speech-to-Text):**
 * Speak a clear English sentence into the microphone (e.g., "Hello, what can you tell me about robotics?").
 * Show the terminal on your Remote-PC where your publisher and subscriber nodes handling your request.

-* **LLaMa (Language Model Response):**
+**LLaMa (Language Model Response):**
 * Show the LLaMa model processing the request on the screen.
 * Show the text response from LLaMa being received and displayed on the Remote PC.

-* **espeak (Text-to-Speech):**
+**espeak (Text-to-Speech):**
 * Take the text response generated by LLaMa and use your Remote PC client to send it as a goal to the Espeak publisher server.

+* **Full Integration (Option 4)**
+You can refer to the demo code **test_llama_whisper_and_speach.py** for the expected behavior when three are fully integrated.
+The following steps should require no keyboard input from the user.

+* Show that your voice is transcribed into text and given as input to the LLaMa.
+* Show the text response from LLaMa being received and displayed on the Remote PC.
+* Show that the text response from LLaMa is read by espeak.

 ---